Aj-Abendanio/farm-animal-simulator-cpp/README.md

 A console based C++ game where you take care of different farm animals

 **Status:** Work in Progress
-Currently developing the game’s main body, animal selection, and health system.
+Currently developing the game’s main body, animal selection, and finding parts to improve.

 ## Features (so far)
 - Game intro with serious and unserious Terms of Agreement
 - Input validation for nickname and Y/N responses
 - Smooth text animation and loading sequence (i think)
-- Next: Animal selection and randomized events
+- Animal selection and randomized events
+- Chicken Game
+- Permament Ban (if animal dies)
+- Ban lift feature (for dev only)
+- Next: Cow & Tamaraw game

 ## Developer
 AJ Abendanio